hooperben/eigen-hackathon/README.md

 This is a foundry project that contains all smart contracts, tests, deployment procedures and scripts required to get all application level (smart contract) parts of the Zarathustra protocol.

-`VaultAVS.sol`: The Heart of Zarathustra
+### `VaultAVS.sol`: The Heart of Zarathustra

 `VaultAVS.sol` is a Solidity smart contract that integrates vault functionality with AVS management.
-It inherits from ECDSAServiceManagerBase, allowing it to interact seamlessly with Eigenlayer's ecosystem.
+It inherits from `ECDSAServiceManagerBase`, allowing it to interact seamlessly with Eigenlayer's ecosystem.
 The contract uses several mappings to efficiently track bridge requests, operator responses, and weights.

 `nextUserTransferIndexes`: This mapping keeps track of unique transfer indices for each user, ensuring proper sequencing of transfers.